arioanindito/FinalTask/README.md

 # Developing Software System
 ## _The Final Task_

-This is my final project for Developing Software System module.
+This is my final project (Database Library) for Developing Software System module.
 In order to run the project, please change the string connection to your own server.
 (I'm using SQLEXPRESS)

 I uploaded my updated database within this project, under the name **Ario_Final.bak**
 Please restore my backup database to your database server.
 It contains all the necessery data such as User Role, User Database, seed, etc.

+The project consists of four pages.
+1. Book Overview
+2. Members
+3. Loans
+4. Satus

 - Type some Markdown on the left
 - See HTML in the right